GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

     - Latest time: The time immediately before the variable was updated on the variable file.
     - Hash: The hash of the content of newly extracted Variable value - Texts and Salt.
     - Update logs: Append the Latest time
-- **Update prompt variables of "API" type**
-  - In the View/update prompt variable interface, when user click the "Update" button, the Variable value - Source object (the API query object) will be parsed.
-Based on the parsed result, the application will properly connect to the API endpoint and query the endpoint to gather a result object.
-  - If there are issues, report the issues to user and do not update the Variable value - Texts.
-  - Potential issues are:
-    - Authentication and authorization issues.
-    - Request formating errors which can happen due to changes/upgrades on the API host.
-    - Network issues such as connnection timeout.
-    - Exceeded API rate limit.
-    - API deprecation or changes.
-    - Data related issues such as requesting too much data in a single query.
-  - If there is no issue, update the variable with the following:
-  - Variable value:
-    - Texts: the updated cleaned up API texts
-    - Source: remain the same
-  - Creation time: remain the same
-  - Latest time: The time immediately before the variable was updated on the variable file.
-  - Hash: The hash of the content of newly extracted Variable value - Texts and Salt.
-  - Update logs: Append the Latest time
 - **Update prompt variables of Question or Answer types**
   - In the View/update prompt variable interface, the user is able to make changes to the variable Value - Texts box.
   - After the user made the changes and when user click the "Update" button, update the variable with the following values